deardogg/Algorithms-and-computations-in-physics/README.md

 # Algorithms and Computations in Physics — MATLAB Solutions

-Worked solutions to the problem sheets of *Algorithms and Computations in Physics* (Ylias Sadki & Werner Krauth, University of Oxford, 2025), following W. Krauth, **Statistical Mechanics: Algorithms and Computations** (OUP, 2006; 2nd ed.
-2024).
+Worked solutions to the problem sheets of *Algorithms and Computations in Physics* (Ylias Sadki & Werner Krauth, University of Oxford, 2025).

 The sheets set the exercises in Python; everything here is implemented from scratch in **MATLAB**.

-**Topics:** direct and Markov-chain sampling · Walker's alias method · Metropolis–Hastings · lifted and event-driven (zig-zag) chains · detailed vs. global balance · event-driven molecular dynamics · hard disks and spheres · Hamiltonian Monte Carlo · Lévy construction · matrix squaring and path-integral Monte Carlo · permutation sampling and Bose–Einstein condensation.

 ---

 ## Repository layout

-Each problem set has a live MATLAB notebook (`.mlx`) with code, output and commentary, plus a `.pdf` export so the work can be read without MATLAB. [`Questions.pdf`](Questions.pdf) contains every question, all four sheets.
+Each problem set has a live MATLAB notebook (`.mlx`) with code, output and commentary, plus a `.pdf` export so the work can be read without MATLAB. [`Questions.pdf`](Questions.pdf) contains every question in all four sheets.

 ```
 .